MISS-ABMS/Covid22_gama/README.md

 ### Global

-Strategy : confinement / test-and-isolate
+Strategy : confinement or testing and isolating

 ### Scales
 time step: 1 hour
-simulation runs:
+simulation runs: as long as there is an 'incubating' or 'infectious' person

 ### State variables

 ## O::Process overview and scheduling

-Scales:
+### Agent movement
 Going to work: when time is 8.00 go to workplace
 Going back work: when time is 17.00 go home

+### Disease transmission
-Transmission: flip according to probability when infected people are in the same building
+people become 'incubating' according to probability when infected people are in the same building

+### Strategies
+#### containment
+everybody has to be in lock down people compliance:

+#### testing and isolating
+* nb of test per day : 10 #days
+test only symptomatic or anybody (according to a prob)

 <Which processes are represented in the model, in which order are they processed, and who is processing them (observer, turtle, or patch).
 Please use NetLogo syntax to list the central schedule of your model, for example:

 to go